ArcGIS Blog

 Date and Time Fields

-Date only and Time only fields have another advantage- they’re not time zone aware.
-If you’re familiar with how date and time values are displayed in ArcGIS Online, you may know that values are adjusted based on the viewer’s time zone.
+*Date only and Time only fields have a specific advantage- they’re not time zone aware.
+If you’re familiar with how date and time values are displayed in ArcGIS Online, you may know that date values are adjusted based on the viewer’s time zone.
 Because there are instances where its essential to preserve the values as-is, the Date only and Time only fields allow you to do just that.
 The values remain constant, despite the location of the viewer.

 Step-by-Step Guide